Governance

 The Managing Partner

 The Managing Partner is elected by the partners for a four-year term after which he or she may be re-elected for a further term of four years.
-Our current Managing Partner is Feargal O'Rourke.
-He took office in July 2015.
-He is responsible for the leadership and strategic direction of the Firm and its role in PwC's global network.
+Our current Managing Partner is Enda McDonagh.
+He took office in July 2023.
+He is responsible for the leadership and strategic direction of the firm and its role in PwC's global network.

-A photo of the managing partner of PwC Ireland Feargal O'Rourke.
+A photo of the managing partner of PwC Ireland Enda McDonagh

 The Territory Leadership Team